peyrona/mingle/README.md

  **What is the easiest way to start?**

-> All needed tools are integrated in the IDE (Integrated Development Environment).
-So, beginners only need to know about the IDE.
+> To make things simple, all tools are integrated in the IDE, which is called "**Glue**".
-> "Glue" is the IDE's name, it has all you need: an editor, a compiler and an Execution Environment (to execute the compiled code).
 >
 > So, our recommendation is:
-> 1. Start **Glue**: for Linux, use "menu.sh"; for Windows "run-win.ps1", for MacOS "run-mac.sh" file.
+> 1. Start **Glue** (for Linux, use "menu.sh"; for Windows "run-win.ps1", for MacOS "run-mac.sh").
 > 2. Open the editor (click the pencil icon at toolbar).
-> 3. Open an example (under 'examples' folder): they are numbered from easiest to smartest.
+> 3. Open an example (under the 'examples' folder): they are numbered from easiest to smartest.
 > 4. Read, understand and test (play with it).
 > 5. Modify the _Une_ source code and re-test.
 > 6. Go to #3